D-Day 75th Anniversary: Trump, Macron And Other Leaders Mark A Historic Day

 "They won back this ground for civilization," President Trump said of the Allied troops who took part in the massive D-Day invasion 75 years ago today.
 Trump stood on a stage near Omaha Beach in northern France, alongside French President Emmanuel Macron and other world leaders who thanked U.S. veterans and their allies for preserving liberty.

-The commemoration in Normandy, France, marks the 75th anniversary of the massive amphibious invasion, in which more than 150,000 U.S., British and Canadian troops forced their way onto France's shores to bring the fight to Adolf Hitler.
-They were supported by nearly 7,000 naval vessels and more than 11,000 aircraft in one of the most important operations of World War II
+The commemoration in Normandy, France, marks the 75th anniversary of the massive amphibious invasion in which more than 150,000 U.S., British and Canadian troops forced their way onto France's shores to bring the fight to Adolf Hitler.
+They were supported by nearly 7,000 naval vessels and more than 11,000 aircraft in one of the most important operations of World War II.

 More than 160 World War II veterans sat in rows on a red-carpeted stage during the ceremony at the Normandy American Cemetery and Memorial in Colleville-sur-Mer, France.
 They included dozens of men who landed on the beaches of Normandy on June 6, 1944.